Equivalence relations invariant under group actions: Abstract orbital and weakly orbital equivalence relations

 \subsection{Weakly orbital equivalence relations}

-As mentioned in the introduction, we want to find a generalisation of orbitality which includes equivalence relations invariant under transitive group actions.
+As hinted at in the introduction, we want to find a generalisation of orbitality which includes equivalence relations invariant under transitive group actions.
 Here we define such a notion, and in Subsection~\ref{ssec:orb+trans_as_worb} we will see that it does indeed include both cases.

+The following notation is fundamental for this paper. \begin{dfn} For arbitrary $H\leq G$ and $\tilde X\subseteq X$, let us denote by $R_{H,\tilde X}$ the relation (which may not be an equivalence relation) defined by